 Dick Vitale’s pre-broadcasting career

-Following his stint with the Scarlet Knights, Vitale served as head coach for the University of Detroit — now known as Detroit Mercy — for four seasons.
-Vitale coached 108 games, finishing with a record of 78-30.
-In his final season there, the Titans qualified for the NCAA Tournament.
-After leaving Detroit, Vitale didn’t go far.
+Following his stint with the Scarlet Knights, Dickie V served as head coach for the University of Detroit — now known as Detroit Mercy — for four seasons.
+Vitale coached 108 games, finishing with a record of 78-30, and even led the Titans into the NCAA Tournament.
+After that, he seemed ready for the big time.

-The 80-year-old hasn’t just called games; he’s also written nine books about college basketball.
-While he has made quite a bit of money, he’s unselfish with it.
-Vitale supports the V Foundation for Cancer Research, the charitable organization founded and inspired by Vitale’s friend, the late former North Carolina State head coach Jim Valvano.
+Beyond the basketball court, Vitae has also written nine books.
+And, while he has made quite a bit of money, he’s unselfish with it.
+Vitale is a major supporter of the V Foundation for Cancer Research, the charitable organization founded and inspired by Vitale’s friend, the late Jim Valvano.